YuuSUN/FrontEndLearningNotesDaily/README.md

   </div>
 </div>
 ```
+- A property paired with a value is called a CSS declaration.
 - "div.warning" (which makes any div element with the class "warning" look like a warning box), and "#customized", which sets the base font of the element with the ID "customized" to 16-pixel tall font.
 - You can target multiple selectors at once, by separating the selectors with a comma. ```p, li { }```